 3. Could any of your weaknesses lead to threats?

 4. Are you current with today’s technology?

 When Circumstances Influence Your Self-Esteem

 I knew that Global self-esteem, what I generally thought about myself, had been constant, both in my addiction (very low) and in my recovery (very okay).
 When I viewed all the mistakes I’d made in my addiction, my self-esteem was at it’s lowest.

 I also knew that I made many positive changes in 32 years of recovery, so I generally felt good about myself but was concerned that I might not judge my inner qualities correctly with the house closing.

 Doing my personal S.W.O.T., I felt good about my qualities and realized that the door that closed gave me opportunities to use my strengths to reach more than the thousand I have previously worked with at the house.

-Finding your answers within is cheaper than trying to find just the right car, house, suit, hairstyle or latest accessory to increase your self-esteem.
+Finding your answers, and your self-esteem, within is cheaper than trying to find just the right car, house, suit, hairstyle, or latest accessory to increase your self-esteem.